Pantoprazole reduces the amount of acid your stomach makes.

 What if I take too much?

-It is very unlikely that taking one or two extra doses by accident will cause any problems.
+It is very unlikely that taking one or two extra doses will cause any problems.
 However, you should check with your doctor if you have taken too much and have any of these symptoms:

 - flushed skin